rtaibah/jekyll-blog/_posts/blog/2008-07-27-order-pizza-from-a-linux-command-line.md

+---

-title: Order Pizza From A Linux Command Line
+title: "Order Pizza From A Linux Command Line"
 author: rami
+layout: linuxologist
-permalink: order-pizza-from-a-linux-command-line
+permalink: /2008/07/27/order-pizza-from-a-linux-command-line
-tags: Pizza, Command Line, Linux, Domino's
+categories: [Blog]
+tags: [pizza, command line, linux, dominos]
-summary: Linux beginners are usually advised to learn the command line, or at least I usually pass out that advice.
+summary: "Linux beginners are usually advised to learn the command line, or at least I usually pass out that advice.
 There is probably nothing you can't do using a terminal, you just need to know what you are doing.
-Hell you can even order your own Pizza!
+Hell you can even order your own Pizza!"

+---

 Linux beginners are usually advised to learn the command line, or at least I usually pass out that advice.
 There is probably nothing you can't do using a terminal, you just need to know what you are doing.
 Hell you can even order your own Pizza!